postwait/esoteric-curio/source/_posts/libmtev-on-the-surface-and-under-the-hood.md

 ### Supervisor (Watchdog)

 libmtev has a built-in surpervisor framework that can provide automatic restarts on crash as well as tracing of managed processes.
 Internally this system is called the "watchdog."
-A watchdog can set per event loop in any (and all) `eventer_pool_t` in the system such that if something gets "stuck" the process will b e terminated and restarted; think deadman timer.
+A watchdog can set per event loop in any (and all) `eventer_pool_t` in the system such that if something gets "stuck" the process will be terminated and restarted; think deadman timer.
 Additionally, the watchdog can look for unexpectedly terminated processes (crashes) and perform tracing and restarts.

 ### Logging

 The logging framework within libmtev has several implementations and is extensible via module.
 In memory ring-buffers, simple files and journal logs (libjlog) are built in.
 Files support rotation based on time and/or size leaving the "current desination" file having the same name.
 All logging is lock-free.
 An arbitrary number of log facilities can be created in the system and are connected into a directed acyclic graph.
 Facilities can be disable or enabled via configuration or programmatically.
-The loggin integrates with DTrace where available.
+The logging integrates with DTrace where available.

 ### Network Listeners